Autism Q and A: What is Applied Behavior Analysis?

 - Teaching riding a bus.

 Answer: Through the use of clear definitions for behavior and systematic delivery of interventions, reliable relationships between interventions and behavior can be established.
-Included within this scientific inquiry into behavior is reliable collection of data as well as analysis of these data to determine if behaviors are changing.
-Through analysis, teachers can determine if behaviors are increasing or decreasing and the rate of the change.
+There is also a need for a reliable collection of data, as well as analysis of these data to determine if behaviors are changing.
+Through analysis, teachers can determine if behaviors are increasing or decreasing, as well as the rate of the change.
 This allows objective decisions to be made about future interventions.
-Components needed to ensure analysis can be completed typically include the following:
+The following components are needed to ensure analysis can be completed:

 - Specific intervention goals and objectives,